jhallen/atari-tools/readme.md

 ### Limitations

-Handles 90K disks only.
+Handles DOS 2.0S single density 90K disks and DOS 2.5 enhanced density 130K
+disks only.
 This is for Cygwin or Linux (add 'b' flag to fopen()s for Windows I think).

 ### Compile